 Microphylla red and cerise are good dense shrubs that stay less than a metre for at least 3 years.
 They could get taller but the hedgers can fix that.
 They flower an incredibly long time, most of the year.

 ‘San Carlos festival’ is an imported microphylla which has good dense foliage that is suitable for hedging and landscaping use.
 Magenta colour.
-This is the plant above in the banner.
+This is the plant above in the banner. ’ San Carlos Festival’ doesn’t like being in a pot more than a month or two so can look a bit unenthusiastic until it is planted and allowed a bigger root growth.
+As at April 2023 I don’t have much stock of this one.

 ‘Margaret Arnold’ grows about 1.5m and gets a good hold on Australia so that it is difficult to remove.
 It is a cross with microphylla cyclamen in it.
+I have not been propagating this one as there are so many similar ones and Margaret is more invasive.

 ‘Musk Pink’ is a very pretty pink that reminds me of the musk sticks I ate as a child.

 Neurepia is a diminutive salvia with small evergreen leaves and low growth.
 Pinky red flowers begin about November and go through to May.
 There is some discussion over which is the correct plant, whatever, this is a great front of the border salvia.
+25cm high sun /part shade.